ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Rain showers likely.
 Partly sunny, with a high near 72.
-South southwest wind 6 to 15 mph, with gusts as high as 26 mph.<br></div>
+South southwest wind 6 to 15 mph, with gusts as high as 26 mph.
+Chance
+         of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">